How Thick Should Asphalt Be: The Essential Information You Need

 Optimal Thickness

-• For most residential driveways, an asphalt thickness of 2-3 inches is considered ideal.
+• For most residential driveways, an asphalt thickness of 2-3 inches is just right.
+This thickness can support personal vehicles while keeping everything strong over time.

 Asphalt Thickness for Commercial Driveways